emmanuelkamala/consulter/README.md

         Run 'bundle install' command to install package dependencies.

+## Set up the database
+After running 'bundle install', you need to run migrations to create the database tables.
+On the console run these commands in order:
+        rails db:setup
+        rails db:migrate

 ## Run the app

 To run the app and test the project;